t3docs/docker-render-documentation/README.rst

 Adjust source and target directories
 ------------------------------------

-Instead of using the current directory ``PROJECT`` as source and target you may also set the following environment variables pointing to them:

-# ``T3DOCS_TARGET``
-    Points to an existing (!) directory to create the result
+You may come into the situation starting rendering from out of another docker container (e.g. Jenkins).
+In this case you need a shared directory of the docker host mounted into the container.
+The following environment variables were avaiable to adjust the behaviour of the rendering container:

+# ``T3DOCS_EXTERNAL_MOUNT`` (docker container) & ``T3DOCS_HOST_MOUNT`` (docker host)
+    Both are pointing to the same shared mount point from each view

-# ``T3DOCS_WEBROOT``
+# ``T3DOCS_TARGET_ROOT``
-    Points to an existing (!) directory to create a deployable representation of the result
+    You may point to a subdirectory if you like to use a deeper structure

 # ``T3DOCS_SOURCE``
-    Points to the PROJECT root directory
+    Points to the PROJECT root directory from the view of the docker host

+# ``T3DOCS_FORCE_WEBROOT``
+    Just set it to any value to force generating the directory ``tmp-GENERATED-dummy_webroot`` in the target